An Euler scheme for BSDEs via the Wiener chaos decomposition: Description of the algorithm

 Notice that Proposition \ref{proposition Y} already gives us the coefficients of $\mathcal{C}^{\theta(i)}(Y_{t_{i}}^{\pi, \theta})$ in closed-form.
 Indeed, for $a = (a_{1}, \dots, a_{M(i)}, 0, \dots, 0)$ with $\# a = M(i+1)$, we have that

-We therefore only have to compute the second expectation in \eqref{eq:expect}.
-A standard procedure to approximate these is to use a Monte Carlo simulation, as it is done for example in \cite{BriandPhilippe2014SOBB}.
+We therefore only need to approximate the second expectation in \eqref{eq:expect}.
+A standard way to do this is by Monte Carlo simulation, as in, for instance, \cite{BriandPhilippe2014SOBB}.
+For simplicity of exposition, we restrict here to the case of a deterministic generator.
+Random generators can be handled similarly, provided that independent copies of the additional randomness are simulated.